Attachment-Focused EMDR

 You may notice:

-More self-compassion and less self-criticism
+• More self-compassion

-Increased clarity, confidence, and trust in yourself
+• Increased confidence and trust in yourself

 Getting Started